Ape Academy 2

-Ape Academy 2, also known as in Japan, is a party video game developed by Shift and Alvion and published by Sony Computer Entertainment for the PlayStation Portable.
+Ape Academy 2, also known as in Japan, is a 2005 party video game developed by Shift and Alvion and published by Sony Computer Entertainment for the PlayStation Portable.
 It is the sequel to Ape Escape Academy.

-Similar to its predecessor, Ape Academy 2 is a collection of mini-games which can either be played in single player or multiplayer mode.
+Similar to its predecessor, Ape Academy 2 is a collection of mini-games which can either be played in single-player or multiplayer mode.
 Most of the mini-games borrow from elements of Ape Escape 3.

 The original PlayStation Portable version of the game was released in Japan, Europe and Australia, but not North America.
-It was later re-released worldwide as a PSP classic for PlayStation 4 and PlayStation 5 on March 21, 2023, marking the first time the game comes out in North American territories.
+It was re-released worldwide as a PSP classic for PlayStation 4 and PlayStation 5 in March 2023, marking the first time the game came out in North American territories.

 Plot

 The primary antagonist, Specter, introduces a new card game which becomes very popular among humans and pipo monkeys alike.
 Using this card game, he dominates the world through culture manipulation, concurrently introducing a card battle contest for monkeys to complete in.
 The prize for winning the contest is the rare "Platinum Specter" trading card and a year's supply of bananas.